Shane Beamer: 2024 season

 Beamer led South Carolina to a 2024 recruiting class that was ranked No. 22 by 247Sports, and No. 31 by Rivals.com, as well as a transfer portal class that was ranked No. 16 by 247Sports, and No. 11 by Rivals.com.
 The signing class included two 5-stars for the first time in program history.
 Following the losing season, there was much change on Beamer's staff.
 He fired an assistant for the first time: running backs coach Montario Hardesty.
 His associate head coach and special teams coordinator since his inaugural season, Pete Lembo, left to become the head coach at Buffalo.
 To replace Lembo, Beamer hired Joe DeCamillis from Texas.

 The Gamecocks started the 2024 season by defeating Old Dominion and Kentucky, before facing their first ranked opponent in No. 16 LSU.
 The Gamecocks lost to the Tigers 36–33, with many, including industry professionals citing questionable officiating as the reason for the loss.

 Following a win over Akron and losses to ranked opponents in Ole Miss and Alabama, the Gamecocks were 3–3 and were predicted to lose their upcoming road game against Oklahoma.
 The Gamecocks surprised many by winning a decisive 35–9 victory over the Sooners.
 The win over the Sooners was the first of a six-game winning streak, the longest in program history since 2013.
 This included three straight wins over ranked opponents, making Beamer the first head coach in program history to accomplish that feat.
 Highlight victories included a 44–20 rout of former Western division rival, No. 10 Texas A&M, a tight game against No. 23 Missouri, which Carolina won with a Sellers shovel pass to Rocket Sanders for a touchdown with less than 20 seconds remaining, and Beamer's second road victory against in-state rival, No. 12 Clemson.

 Subsequently, South Carolina lost to Illinois in the Citrus Bowl.
 For his outstanding efforts during the 2024 season, Shane Beamer won the SEC Coach of the Year award, becoming the third South Carolina Gamecocks coach to win the honor after Lou Holtz and Steve Spurrier.

+Recognition

+Beamer ranked number 12 on the Post and Courier Columbia's 2025 Power List.